-In accordance with relevant University Policies, curriculum maps are required for all curriculum (including majors, honours specialisation and postgraduate coursework courses).
+In accordance with relevant University Policies, curriculum maps are required for all curriculum (including minors, majors, honours specialisation and postgraduate coursework courses).

 Reasons for mapping